Working with Lace

 We compiled some tips for you to get you going!

-First of all, we recommend you wash the lace textiles before any further processing or at least before first wear.
+We recommend you wash the lace textiles before any further processing or at least before first wear.
 During the dyeing process the laces are washed, so there should be no shrinkage if you keep to the washing instructions.
 Still, all articles go through a few more hands before you receive them, so wash before wear.

 Keep in mind, unless stated otherwise, elastic lace textiles are only stretchable in one direction: the length.

 The 'stretchiness' of the width comes from all the holes of the design.
 To keep the design clean, take care not to stretch the laces too much while sewing, else it will create creases, when you let it go.

 Elasticity & Stretching